There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 With a surprisingly sleek and uncluttered design, the Freedom Chair ads a sense of style and sophistication to any office space.

-The model with the headrest offers extra neck and head support to ensure you don’t succumb to fatigue and aches and pain as you go about your business.
+The model with the headrest offers extra neck and head support to ensure you don’t succumb to fatigue aches and pain as you go about your business.

 Ergonomic – The backrest is designed to match the curve of your spine, with an extra dent for your spinal column to fit into.
 The backrest also pivots to match the contours of your upper and lower back.